fskhri/Internet-Download-Manager-Crack/README.md

 # How to use?
-run double click activation.exe and press number 1 or number 2 it's up to you
+run with Run as administrator and press number 1 or number 2 it's up to you